The VPF Interest Rate is 8.15% for the financial year FY 2022-23.

 As I have said many times before, one should not judge a financial product just by its features.
 More important is to link investments to financial goals and then pick suitable products accordingly.

 Having said that, VPF being part of EPF is a pure debt product.
-So it can only be expected to give debt-like returns which is clearly evident from the historical VPF interest rates provided earlier.
+So it can only be expected to give debt-like returns which are clearly evident from the historical VPF interest rates provided earlier.

 VPF and EPF are no doubt suitable for saving for your retirement.